-• To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than your planned discharge date.
-(Your "planned discharge date" is the date that has been set for you to leave the hospital.)

-- o If you meet this deadline, you are allowed to stay in the hospital after your discharge date without paying for it while you wait to get the decision on your appeal from the Quality Improvement Organization. - o If you do not meet this deadline, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital care you receive after your planned discharge date. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to our plan instead.
-For details about this other way to make your appeal, see Section 8.4.
+- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than your planned discharge date.
+(Your "planned discharge date" is the date that has been set for you to leave the hospital.) - o If you meet this deadline, you are allowed to stay in the hospital after your discharge date without paying for it while you wait to get the decision on your appeal from the Quality Improvement Organization. - o If you do not meet this deadline, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital care you receive after your planned discharge date. - If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to appeal, you must make an appeal directly to our plan instead.
+For details about this other way to make your appeal, see Section 8.4 of this chapter.